Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 "Their courts will need to weigh in, or I believe the Governor-General will need to declare a state of emergency."

-Gorku’s ears swivelled, then he sighed miserably, scratched at the spot on his head where his implants had been removed, and managed to dig up one syllable: "...‘kay…"
+Gorku’s ears swivelled, then he sighed miserably, scratched at the spot on his head where his implants had been removed, and managed to dig up one syllable: "...‘kay..."

 "Ohhh..."
 Nofl made a sympathetic noise.
 "I’ll attend to your problem as soon as we’re done, alright?
 We’ll work out the details later."

 "And Mister Chadesakan?"
 Arés asked.

 "Treating him *should* be as simple as amputating his arm.
 I hope.
 In any case, this entire situation requires containment and a full Grade Twelve medical intervention.
 I have taken the liberty of dispatching a message.
-Given exactly what we’re looking at here…"
+Given exactly what we’re looking at here..."

 "And my dog?"
 Powell asked.